Table of Contents

 March Madness History

-The Big 12 has won the last two March Madness events, while Villanova has won twice over the last six seasons.
-Gonzaga has finished as the tournament’s runner-up in two of the last five years.
-The state of North Carolina has seen four winner since 2009, all from UNC and Duke.
+The Big 12 has won two of the last three March Madness events, while Villanova has won twice over the last seven seasons.
+Gonzaga has finished as the tournament’s runner-up in two of the last six years.
+The state of North Carolina has seen four winners since 2009, all from UNC and Duke.

 The Big Ten has surprisingly struggled to win March Madness, with its last winner coming from Maryland in 2002 despite the Terps residing in the ACC at the time.
 Michigan State is the last Big Ten winner if not counting Maryland, winning back in 2000.